How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 Step 5: Enter a hostname

-Now we can actually skip the next few sections, but we need to fill out the hostname.
-For now, this can be used to differentiate your server.
+You can skip the next few sections, but you must fill out the hostname.
+This helps differentiate your server.

 vultr hostname